sjhunton/jekyll-folio/README.md

 categories: blogging
 ---
 ```
 The description and categories are optional.
+(Fo)
 3. Write the post in markdown below the front matter.
 4. Save the changes, commit them, and sync the repo to GitHub.
 Voilà!
 The post should be live.
 (It may take a minute or two for GitHub to finish building your changes.)